Clemapfel/crisp/docs/hardware_acceleration/gpu_side.md

 ## 2.4 Shaders

 Along the trivial types mentioned above, `crisp::State` offers two more variables to bind: *textures* (which we will learn in the next section), and *shaders*.
-A shader is a program, it's source code is stored somewhere on the disk and when it is registered, source code is send to OpenGL and compiled into essentially a binary.
+A shader is a program, it's source code is stored somewhere on the disk and when it is registered, the source code is send to OpenGL and compiled into essentially a binary during runtime.
 We can do so like this:

 ```cpp
 auto shader_source = State::register_shader("/path/to/shader.glsl");